cul/rubocul/README.md

 ## Configuration Suggestion

 If a member of our team would like to suggest a change to our configuration, please open a github pull request with your change and an explanation of why you think it's necessary/valuable.
 Please add your new configuration to the `rubocop_default.yml` file.

+## Testing

+Note that testing of custom rubocop rules is not currently set up for this gem, but is planned for the future.
+We have a test in the spec directory that we'll eventually want to run once tests are ready to go.